Finding Critical ValuesIn Exercises 17–20, refer to the informati... | Channels for Pearson+

 Null Hypothesis (H0)

 The null hypothesis (H0) is a statement that there is no effect or no difference, and it serves as the default assumption in hypothesis testing.
 Researchers aim to gather evidence against H0 to support an alternative hypothesis (H1).
-The decision to reject or fail to reject H0 is based on the comparison of test statistics to critical values.
+The decision to reject or fail to reject H0 is based on the comparison of the test statistic to the critical values.
+Understanding H0 is crucial for interpreting the results of statistical tests.

 Recommended video: